 From Mintlify#

-Mintlify already stores pages as MDX.
-The migration is mostly a copy-paste with a few component name swaps.
+Mintlify stores pages as Markdown files in a Git repo.
+Migration is mostly copy-paste plus a few component swaps.

 |---|---|

-sidebarTitle→ same namemode: wide→ not yet supported (pages are responsive by default)iconon a card → same name
+sidebarTitle→ set the sidebar title field in page settings.mode: wide→ not yet supported (pages are responsive by default).iconon a card → keep it; Dokly accepts the same icon names.

 From GitBook#

-Settings → Export → Markdown.
-You'll get a zip of .md files mirroring your sidebar tree.
+GitBook exports Markdown via Settings → Export.
+The output is a zip of .md files mirroring your sidebar tree.

 GitBook exports don't include slugs.
-Generate one per file based on its path and add it to each frontmatter block.
+Generate one per page based on its path and set it in page settings.

 From Docusaurus#

-Docusaurus pages are MDX in a docs/ folder.
-The structure is closer to Dokly than GitBook.
+Docusaurus pages are Markdown in a docs/ folder.

 |---|---|

-Docusaurus's sidebar_position becomes Dokly's order. sidebar_label becomes sidebarTitle. slug works the same way.
+Docusaurus's sidebar_position becomes the Order field in page settings. sidebar_label becomes Sidebar title. slug works the same way.

 From ReadMe#

 - Manual rewrite.
-For small docs (< 30 pages), the fastest path is to read each ReadMe page and rewrite it in Dokly.
+For small docs (under ~30 pages), the fastest path is to read each ReadMe page and rewrite it in Dokly.
 You'll improve a lot of pages along the way.

 - HTML scrape + cleanup.
-For larger docs, scrape the rendered HTML and convert to Markdown with a tool like Pandoc.
+For larger docs, scrape the rendered HTML and convert to Markdown with a tool like Pandoc, then paste each page in.
 Plan for significant cleanup — automated conversion produces ugly Markdown.

-ReadMe's Recipes don't have a direct equivalent — convert them to a <Steps> component with embedded code blocks.
+ReadMe Recipes don't have a direct equivalent — convert them to a Steps block with code blocks inside.

 From Notion#

 Notion exports as Markdown via Workspace Settings → Export.
-The output is messy — Notion blocks don't always map cleanly.
+The output is messy — Notion's blocks don't map cleanly.

 - Export to Markdown.

-- Use the Markdown as a raw source you'll edit heavily.
+- Use the export as a raw source you'll edit heavily.

 You'll spend less time on a half-broken automated conversion than on a clean rewrite.